 - 1. Have a trained and experienced electrician supervise and inspect the installation of all AC wiring. - 2.
 Secure only one lead at each AC output terminal.
 The terminals are suitable for wire sizes up to No. 6 AWG. - 3.
-Install vibration-proof switches and controls that won't open and close circuits when the vehicle is in motion. - 4.
+Use vibration-proof switches and controls to prevent the opening and closing of circuits while the vehicle is in motion. - 4.
 Use rain-tight conduit, conduit connectors and junction boxes for all exterior wiring. - 5.
-Provide ground fault circuit interrupters (GFCIs) for all convenience power receptacles. - 6.
-Seal all conduit openings into the vehicle interior to keep out exhaust gas.
+Provide ground fault circuit interrupters (GFCIs) for all convenience power receptacles. - Seal all conduit openings into the vehicle interior to keep out exhaust gas.
 Apply silicone rubber or equivalent sealant inside and outside each conduit connector.
 (Flexible conduit is not vapor-tight and will allow exhaust gas to enter along the wires if not sealed.)